 Staying safe and protecting others

-Strict regulations have been imposed to try and suppress the spread of the virus.
+Strict regulations have been imposed to try and suppress the spread of the virus, and especially of the new strain of the virus.
 The main rules and guidance for families are outlined below.

-You can find out the full details in the Scottish Government guidance here
+You can find the full details for your area on this section of the Scottish Government website.

 Physical distancing and other health measures

 Any of us could carry the virus but not have symptoms and end up spreading it wherever we go.
-So, for now, even if we are well, we are all being asked to:
+So, for now, even if we are well, we should:

 - Keep two metres distance from other people who are not in your household

 - Wear a mask if you are going on public transport or into shops.
-This also applies to children over the age of five.
+This applies to children over the age of five

 - Maintain hand and cough hygiene